Call Today! Free Immediate Response (818) 781-1570

 If you are convicted of violating California Penal Code Section 451, a felony offense, you could face a minimum sentence of 16 months and a maximum sentence of 3 years in a California state prison.

-This does not include any sentence enhancements, which would add time to the length of the sentence.
-You may have to also register as a convicted arsonist under California Penal Code Section 457.1.
-This registration would apply as long as you live in California.
-It would legally require you to notify law enforcement where you live.
+You may also have to register as a convicted arsonist under California Penal Code Section 457.1.
+This registration would apply as long as you live in California and legally require you to notify law enforcement where you live.

-Their decision is based on whether the property burned was a structure or forest, or if the fire caused great bodily injury.
+Their decision is based on whether the property burned was a structure or forest or if the fire caused great bodily injury.
 If you are convicted of reckless burning a structure or forest, you could face a felony conviction and up to 3 years in a California state prison.

 If convicted of burning an inhabited structure, you could face a felony conviction and face up to 4 years in a state prison.
-If convicted of reckless burning that caused great bodily injury, you could be convicted of a felony crime and face up to 6 years in a state prison.
+If convicted of reckless burning that caused great bodily injury, you could be convicted of a felony crime and face up to 6 years in state prison.

 Enhanced Arson Penalties